ugamlath/Life_Expectancy_Prediction/README.md

 # Life Expectancy Prediction

-### Poject Overview
+### Project Overview

 This project predicts life expectancy using socio-economic and health indicators from the Life Expectancy dataset on Kaggle.
 After data cleaning, imputation, and feature selection, multiple models were tested.
-The Random Forest Regressor achieved the best performance (R² = 0.96, RMSE = 1.84).
+The Random Forest Regressor achieved the best performance.

 Future improvements include hyperparameter tuning and using updated datasets for broader policy insights.